 Uniforms are fitted and assigned to students during band camp.
 The Uniform Fitting/Repair Committee fits students and alters uniforms, as necessary.
 During the year, any damaged uniforms are repaired as needed.

-Senior Night Position Open
+Senior Night Cancelled

 In October, HBA hosts Senior Night for band students who will graduate at the end of the school year.
 Senior Night is held at a home football game, and seniors and their parents are recognized at the pre-game show.
 Information regarding senior night will be provided to families in advance of evening.
+Due to the Covid-19 restrictions, Senior Night will not be held in 2020.

-ENJOY Book Sale Position Open
+ENJOY Book Sale Leeann Kramer

 Enjoy Books are sold from late August through October.
 The sale of the books generally generates a profit of at least $10 per book sold (profit varies based on the total number of books sold by band members).
 Orders are filled on an ongoing basis throughout the fall.